jvintorres/Data_Visualization_Project/README.md

-# Campylobacter Incidence in California: Data Visualizations
+# Campylobacteriosis Incidence in California: Data Visualizations

 Incidence of **Campylobacteriosis** across California counties from 2001 to 2014 via a pre-accessed CDC dataset.
 The purpose is to analyze trends, highlight variability across county groupings, and communicate insights through clear visualizations.